cosmos/governance/Governance.md

    - [`threshold`](#threshold) - `0.500000000000000000` (proportion of voters)
    - [`veto`](#veto) - `0.334000000000000000` (proportion of voters)

 The launch values for each parameter's subkeys are outlined above, but you can [verify them yourself](#verify-parameter-values).

+There is some [additional functionality being considered](#future) for the development of the governance module.

 If you're technically-inclined, [these are the technical specifications](#technical-specifications).

 ## 1. `depositparams`
 ## `min_deposit`